Shopify/cibuildgem/README.md

 > [!NOTE]
-> **This tool is currently in active development.** The base functionalities work but we are working on adding more feature and polishing the overall experience.
+> **This tool is currently in active development.** We are very much looking for your feedback feedback.

 ## 🗒️ Preambule